HLR/DomiKnowS/docs/MODEL.md

 ### Invoke a Sensor

 A `Sensor` is a callable object that can be invoked by passing a `dict` context variable or a `DataNodeBuilder`.
+When working in a program, the item yield by the reader will be used as the context.
 One can invoke it by

 ```python